 It is the transfer of thoughts between minds without the assistance of our normal sensory channels.
 There are people that pretend to read minds and predict pleasant results for a fee.
 Then there are people that predict events based on their belief or understanding of certain events.
 Our minds are being bombarded with positive and negative messages.
 I am concerned with Bible based predictions that promise us shelter from tribulations yet to come.
 I am also concerned that good Christian leaders transmit damaging information.
-We do need to test the spirits that nag at our brain (I Jn.4:1).
+We do need to test the spirits that nag at our brain (I John 4:1).
 We too need to take notice what the Lord said to Jeremiah.
-He denied having sent the fortune-tellers (Jer.27:15).
+He denied having sent the fortune-tellers (Jeremiah 27:15).

-Yes, God has in Christ provided eternal security for our souls but not for our physical existence.
-Then, He has left it up to us to decide whether we want king Jesus to direct our lives.
+Yes, God has, in Christ, provided eternal security for our souls, but not for our physical existence.
+Then, God has left it up to us to decide whether we want King Jesus to direct our lives.
 Now that we have put secular liberalism in charge, we are in danger of receiving Jeremiah’s verdict.
 We must stop comparing our aches and pains with first generation Christians that died for their faith and presume that Armageddon is confined to the Middle East.
 Why would God, no respecter of persons, scoop up some and leave others in a tribulation?
 It is quite obvious that we need a divine telepathy based on sound historical and Biblical understanding of what separates us from God and what we must do to save, not just our souls but our skins.
 Hopefully, it is not too late for us as it was for Jeremiah’s people and for Jerusalem during Jesus’ time?